Mark Devotional Commentary

 Mark 10:43

-While walking with the Lord of glory on His sacrificial journey towards the Cross and the glorious Resurrection, and having been forewarned by Him of the future suffering and tribulation both Jesus and all His followers were to face, we discover the disciples squabbling about who was be the most important person in Christ's coming kingdom!
+While walking with the Lord of glory on His sacrificial journey towards the Cross and the glorious Resurrection, and having been forewarned by Jesus of the future suffering and tribulation both He and all His followers were to face, we discover the disciples squabbling about who was be the most important person in Christ's coming kingdom!

 They were expecting the Lord to set up His kingdom on earth at that time, and the read more...